-Jordan Hamm was born in upstate New York, later moved to Atlanta, and then attended the University of Georgia for his undergraduate degree in philosophy (2004-2008).
+Jordan Hamm attended the University of Georgia for his undergraduate degree in philosophy (2004-2008).
 He stayed for his Ph.D. in neuroscience under the mentorship of Dr. Brett Clementz.
 Here he studied human populations with bipolar disorder and SZ, carrying out electro/magnetoencephalography (E/MEG) and multivariate analyses (K-means, PCA, Joint-ICA) of large multimodal datasets (MRI, EEG, genetics, behavior).
 Findings from this work emphasized the utility of studying neuroimaging “biomarkers” as translational and quantitative tools for the revision of diagnostic categories in psychiatry.
 As a result, Dr. Hamm developed an interest in how these EEG biomarkers relate to underlying neurobiological disease processes, a topic impossible to address with non-invasive human neuroscience methods alone.
-He sought out a postdoctoral position in Rafael Yuste’s laboratory at Columbia University, where he transitioned to studying cortical function with cellular precision in awake mice.
+He started a postdoctoral position in Rafael Yuste’s laboratory at Columbia University in 2014, where he transitioned to studying cortical function with cellular precision in awake mice.
 Dr. Hamm was trained in state-of-the-art tools such as two-photon calcium imaging (2P-Ca++), opto/chemicogenetics, and multi-electrode recordings, and developed his own research program aimed at mapping specific domains of dysfunction in a psychiatric population (i.e. sensory processing dysfunction) from biomarkers and behaviors to cells and circuits.